A woman with long black hair, wearing a magenta shirt and khaki pants, smiling and posing with one hand touching her face against a yellow background.

 Rather, it’s my vow, as a Bodhisattva, to see the divinity in you, to see beauty in wounds, and to see wholeness in what’s fractured.

-It’s also because I’m human, a work-in-progress, a side-eye afficionado, a Mortal Kombat pro, and a singer to plants and animals.
+It’s also because I’m human, a work-in-progress, a side-eye afficionado, a Mortal Kombat pro, and a serenader of plants and animals.

 What qualifies me to do this work on a professional level:

-I work as a nationally award-winning decolonized therapist and facilitator, a trans rights activist, and a host of the Come Back to Care Podcast.
-I founded Come Back to Care for anyone who loves and raises children to heal as we get free.
+Born in Bangkok and based in Chicago, I work as a nationally award-winning decolonized therapist, a keynote speaker, and a community organizer.
+I founded Come Back to Care for anyone who cares for children and raises them to be free.

-I believe that when parents heal their inner child and internalized oppression wounds in a community, they put fragmented pieces of themselves together to show up to both parenting and community organizing with their whole selves.
-Then, parents and providers alike can dismantle systemic oppression and rebuild a culture that's rooted in liberation for their future generations.
+I believe that when parents and providers alike heal our inner child and internalized oppression wounds in a community, we put fragmented pieces of ourselves together to show up to both parenting and community organizing with our whole selves.
+Then, we can dismantle systemic oppression and rebuild a culture that's rooted in liberation for our future generations.

 Come Back to Care’s decolonized pediatric, family, and community mental health approach received a Congressional Commendation read into the Congressional Record by Rep. Delia Ramirez, was featured in Chicago’s WGN9, and was awarded the Zero to Three Award for Emerging Leadership.